ppy/osu-wiki/news/2022/2022-08-01-osumonthly-1.md

 #### Yomi Yori Madness

-[\[Karcher\]](https://osu.ppy.sh/users/11443437) is an absolute madman, achieving an insane full combo on [Yomi yori Kikoyu, Koukoku no Tou to Honoo no Shoujo](https://osu.ppy.sh/beatmapsets/461744#fruits/1031991) that is the first to ever hit the previously unconquered beatmap.
+::\[Karcher\]::{ user-id=11443437 } is an absolute madman, achieving an insane full combo on [Yomi yori Kikoyu, Koukoku no Tou to Honoo no Shoujo](https://osu.ppy.sh/beatmapsets/461744#fruits/1031991) that is the first to ever hit the previously unconquered beatmap.
 For just over 8 minutes of gameplay at a staggering 220 BPM it is no small feat, and thus is more than worthy to be showed off as osu!'s top score of the month.

 Not merely content with doing this once, \[Karcher\] opted to go ahead and do it *twice* after a minor mishap with his recording setup the first time potentially might've denied him the opportunity to reap a massive community-set bounty for the score.
 What more is to say other than *holy crap*?